memri/pod/docs/HTTP_API.md

 ⚠️ UNSTABLE: Currently, the endpoint will return an array of 1 item (and linked data) when `uid` exists, or an empty array when this `uid` does not exist.
-In future, we might return the json object itself when the `uid` exists, or return an HTTP failure otherwise.
+In future, the endpoint might return the json object itself when the `uid` exists, or return an HTTP failure otherwise.